normesta/azure-storage-azcopy/README.md

 # AzCopy v10

-AzCopy v10 is the next-generation command-line utility that is designed to help you copy data to and from containers and file shares in Azure Storage accounts.
+AzCopy v10 is a command-line utility that you can use to you copy data to and from containers and file shares in Azure Storage accounts.

 AzCopy V10 provides you with simpler commands that are optimized for performance.

-For complete guidance, see [Get started with AzCopy](https://docs.microsoft.com/azure/storage/common/storage-use-azcopy-v10?toc=%2fazure%2fstorage%2fblobs%2ftoc.json).

 ## Features and capabilities